tpthanh2006/tulane-gdgc-build-your-first-api/README.md

 ### Using FastAPI Docs (Swagger UI)

-1. Start your server: `uvicorn main:app --reload`
+1. Start your server: `fastapi dev main.py`
 2. Open your browser and navigate to the docs interface at localhost:8000/docs
 3. Find your endpoint in the documentation
 4. Click "Try it out" to test